Goose Tracks Quilts

 30 shirts will make a full size quilt, approx. 82" x 96" - 5 across x 6 down.

 36 shirts will make a queen size quilt, approx. 96" x 96" - 6 across x 6 down.

 42 shirts will make a king size quilt, approx 110" x 96" - 7 across x 6 down.

 Step 1 - Select Shirts - Shirts should be clean and in good condition.
 Avoid stained shirts.

 Step 2 - Fusible Interfacing - Each shirt must be backed with non-woven fusible interfacing to prevent it from stretching.
-Buy enough fusible interfacing to make a 17" square for each T-shirt.
+Buy enough fusible interfacing to make a 17" square for each t-shirt.
 Select good quality, light weigh interfacing.
 Fusible interfacing needs to be non-woven, glued only on one side.
-Either Bosal 312 or Pellon 906F interfacing are good choices.
+Bosal 312 or Pellon 906F interfacing work well.
 They don't add weight or make the quilt stiff.
 (In response to many inquiries about interfacing, I now offer fusible interfacing for sale here: http://www.goosetracks.com/Interfacing.html )

 Step 4 - Cutting Shirts - Separate the front of the shirt from the back.
 Make sure the shirt is smooth, iron if necessary.
 You want your shirt side to be larger than 15 inches square - ideally larger than 17 inches to fit the interfacing.
 After you apply the interfacing you will cut the shirt square to the desired size.